 The board recognised that a significant commitment to re-focusing on Jelf’s clients must be made to arrest the decline.

-Jelf commissioned an IIC assessment of the current situation.
+Jelf commissioned an Investor In Customers Assessment to review the current situation.
 The exercise assessed performance in four key areas: understanding client needs; meeting client needs; delighting clients and engendering loyalty.
 Respondents completed 12 questions in each of these fields to provide an extensive and unique analysis of the customer journey.